bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-12-loop-analysis.rst

-.. |Java visualizer| raw:: html

-   <a href="https://goo.gl/qEHnpg" target="_blank"  style="text-decoration:underline">Java visualizer</a>

 Let's practice tracing through loops with many variables.
 Remember to make a tracing table to keep track of all the variables, the iterations, and the output.

 |CodingEx| **Coding Exercise**

 Here is a complex loop.
 See if you can trace the code on paper by making a tracing table to predict what the code will do when you run it.
-Click on the this |Java visualizer| link or the Code Lens button to help you step through the code.
+Click on the this `Java visualizer <https://goo.gl/qEHnpg>`_ link or the Code Lens button to help you step through the code.

 .. activecode:: example_trace_loop
    :language: java